memgraph/docs/gqlalchemy/how-to-guides/translators/import-python-graphs.md

     memgraph.execute(query)
 ```

 First, we are connecting to a running Memgraph instance.
-Next, we need to drop the database to be sure that the database is empty.
+Next, we need to drop the database to be sure that it's empty.
 After that, we create a simple NetworkX graph to which we add nodes and edges.
 In the end, we call `to_cypher_queries` procedure on `NxTranslator` instance to transform the NetworkX graph to Cypher queries which will be executed in Memgraph.

 To run it, open a command-line interpreter and run the following command: